 Plasma Cell Disorders

-Platelets are cell fragments that circulate in the bloodstream and help make blood clots (see page How Blood Clots).
-Thrombopoietin, primarily produced in the liver, stimulates the bone marrow to make platelets.
+Platelets (sometimes called thrombocytes) are cell fragments that circulate in the bloodstream and help blood clot (see How Blood Clots).
+Thrombopoietin, primarily produced in the liver, stimulates the bone marrow to make large cells (megakaryocytes), which in turn make platelets from their cytoplasm.
 Platelets that are not used in clots circulate for 7 to 10 days and are then destroyed.
 About one third are always stored in the spleen.
 The platelet count (number of platelets circulating in the bloodstream) can decrease near the end of pregnancy (gestational thrombocytopenia) and increase in response to inflammation (secondary, or reactive, thrombocytosis).
+Neither of these conditions is serious, and most affected people have no problems resulting from either one.

 The spleen, a spongy, soft organ about as big as a person’s fist, is located in the upper left part of the abdomen, just under the rib cage.
 The splenic artery brings blood to the spleen from the heart.
 Blood leaves the spleen through the splenic vein, which drains into a larger vein (the portal vein) that carries the blood to the liver.
 The spleen has a covering of fibrous tissue (the splenic capsule) that supports its blood vessels and lymphatic vessels.